-Editor’s Note: Over the past eighteen months or so one of the questions we receive most often is how did Western culture change so rapidly?
-Our response is it didn’t.
-All of this has been in the works for a very long time.
+Editor’s Note: Over the past twenty-four months or so, one of the questions we receive most often is how Western culture changed so rapidly.
+Our response is … it didn’t.
+All of what we are witnessing has been in the works for a very long time.
 We and others have been writing and speaking on this for decades.
-In the process of reformatting our past Journal articles into web ready blogs I came across just such an article, written over seven years ago and printed in the Summer/Fall 2014 issue of the Midwest Christian Outreach Journal.
+In the process of reformatting our past Journal articles into web-ready blogs, I came across just such an article, written ten years ago and printed in the Summer/Fall 2014 issue of the Midwest Christian Outreach Journal.
 Oh, it isn’t short.

 If the world hates you, know that it has hated me before it hated you.
 If you were of the world, the world would love you as its own; but because you are not of the world, but I chose you out of the world, therefore the world hates you.
 (John 15:18-19, ESV)

-The children now love luxury; they have bad manners, contempt for authority; they show disrespect for elders and love chatter in place of exercise.
+The children now love luxury; they have bad manners and contempt for authority; they show disrespect for elders and love chatter in place of exercise.
 Children are now tyrants, not the servants of their households.
 They no longer rise when elders enter the room.
 They contradict their parents, chatter before company, gobble up dainties at the table, cross their legs, and tyrannize their teachers.1Bartleby.com, Respectfully Quoted: A Dictionary of Quotations.
-1989
+1989: accessed 1/14/2024

 However, the winds of change had been blowing gently behind the scenes and were bringing with them a revolution, but few noticed.
-That is the thing about real revolutions, the most effective ones at least: They happen so quietly, you don’t see them until they are done, and then, it’s too late.
+That is the thing about real revolutions, the most effective ones, at least.
+They happen so quietly that you don’t see them until they are done, and then, it’s too late.

 Were There Warnings?

 A living, vibrant Christianity had retreated from cultural engagement in the 1930’s and 40’s.
 At the same time, those who adhered to Darwinist and Communist/Marxist/Socialist worldviews (going under the name “Progressives”) filled the significant vacuum bequeathed to the halls of academia.
-Christians created and maintained a sort of “Christian ghetto” in an attempt to protect their offspring from exposure to ideas (either against or not compatible with Christianity) which would challenge their faith.
-Progressivism nearly won in the 1930’s and 40’s in social and financial areas of the nation.
-However, two critical things happened which seemed to stem the tide for a while.
+Christians created and maintained a sort of “Christian ghetto” in an attempt to protect their offspring from exposure to ideas (either against or not compatible with Christianity) that would challenge their faith.
+Progressivism nearly won in the 1930s and 40s in the social and financial areas of the nation.
+However, two critical things happened, which seemed to stem the tide for a while.

-Second: There was the rise of the Conservative Intellectual Movement of 1945 that primarily was led mostly by Roman Catholic thinkers and businesspeople, who made a strong case for Capitalism.
-Progressivism was the main point of view taught at the big universities by this time, which was the impetus for the book God and Man at Yale written by (then) young, conservative thinker, William F. Buckley, Jr. His basic point was that it is fine to teach pro-Communism/Progressivism and against Capitalism; but Yale and, by extension, the other universities should be honest with their Capitalist donors.
+Second: There was the rise of the Conservative Intellectual Movement of 1945, which was mostly led by Roman Catholic thinkers and businesspeople who made a strong case for Capitalism.
+Progressivism was the main point of view taught at the big universities by this time, which was the impetus for the book God and Man at Yale written by (then) young, conservative thinker William F. Buckley, Jr. His basic point was that it is fine to teach pro-communism/Progressivism and against Capitalism, but Yale and, by extension, the other universities should be honest with their Capitalist donors.
 As you might guess, the book stirred up quite a hornet’s nest of controversy.

 The false worldview of Darwinism eliminated the need for a Creator.
 In this view, we and, in fact, all of creation are little more than accidents in time and space.
-Once accidently and for no apparent reason sparked, the universe simply mutated and changed until everything we see came to be all by itself—unguided over time and sheerly by chance.
-Throughout the 1960’s, the move was made to teach Darwinism alongside Creationism in school.
+Once the cosmos accidentally and for no apparent reason sparked, the universe simply mutated and changed until everything we see came to be all by itself- divided over time and sheerly by chance.
+Throughout the 1960s, the move was made to teach Darwinism alongside Creationism in school.
 Within a few years of winning that right in court, Creationism was soon eliminated from public education.
-Teaching the truth of God as Creator was no longer deemed necessary, and therefore, God’s morals and ethics easily could be swept aside.
+Teaching the truth of God as Creator was no longer deemed necessary, and therefore, God’s morals and ethics could easily be swept aside.

-With the Christians near abandonment of the major universities, the worldviews of Karl Marx, Lenin, and others would shape the thinking of the future educators, politicians, public servants, and yes, leaders in the church.
-In addition to the liberalism that had been growing within the church, Liberation Theology (Marxism wrapped in Christian terminology) was birthed and growing in the 1950’s and 60’s.
-Without active involvement of Christians in areas of cultural thought, those who were shaping the world went on without biblical influence having what we might call a “Christian hangover.”
-The influence of Judeo/Christian morality continued for a while longer—more by habit than anything else; but the hangover would dissipate, and the Christian worldview would be abandoned.
+With the Christians near abandonment of the major universities, the worldviews of Karl Marx, Lenin, and others would shape the thinking of the future educators, politicians, public servants, and, yes, leaders in the church.
+In addition to the liberalism that had been growing within the church, Liberation Theology (Marxism wrapped in Christian terminology) was birthed and growing in the 1950s and 60s.
+Without the active involvement of Christians in areas of cultural thought, those who were shaping the world went on without biblical influence, having what we might call a “Christian hangover.”
+The influence of Judeo/Christian morality continued for a while longer-more by habit than anything else; but the hangover would dissipate, and the Christian worldview would be abandoned.
 Until that happened, Christianity would continue to feel comfortable and safe.

 Christian Capitalism had been the driving force of the U.S. economy nearly from the beginning.
-Communism had been tried within the settlement of Jamestown (from 1607 to 1611) and was a miserable failure.2 “When US tried Communism [History of Jamestown: 1607 to 1611]” Rakesh Wadhwa, Jan.
-24, 2005, http://www.freerepublic.com/focus/bloggers/2120669/posts In his excellent book, Urban Apologetics, in the chapter on “Christ and Social Justice,” Pastor and author Christopher W. Brooks writes:
+Communism had been tried within the settlement of Jamestown (from 1607 to 1611) and was a miserable failure.2“When US tried Communism [History of Jamestown: 1607 to 1611]” Rakesh Wadhwa, Jan.
+24, 2005; accessed 1/14/2024 In his excellent book, Urban Apologetics, in the chapter on “Christ and Social Justice,” pastor and author Christopher W. Brooks wrote:

-Psychologist Abraham Maslow impacted a young pastor by the name of Robert Schuller who founded a church at a drive-in theater in Southern California that later became the Crystal Cathedral.
-Up until then, humans were viewed as flawed—basically not good—and laws, morals, and ethics protected society from bad individuals.
+Psychologist Abraham Maslow impacted a young pastor by the name of Robert Schuller, who founded a church at a drive-in theater in Southern California that later became the Crystal Cathedral.
+Up until then, humans were viewed as flawed – basically not good – and laws, morals, and ethics protected society from bad individuals.
 Psychology, on the other hand, persuaded its adherents that everyone is a victim.
 Whatever angst you felt, issue you faced, or sin to which you were prone was no longer to be viewed as your own fault, but rather, it was the fallout of someone else’s actions.
-Schuller grabbed on to Maslow’s hierarchy of needs and built a church based on satisfying your “felt needs.”
-Armed with a “positive self-esteem” (you really are good) and “the power of positive thinking” you could accomplish anything.
+Schuller grabbed onto Maslow’s hierarchy of needs and built a church based on satisfying your “felt needs.”
+Armed with “positive self-esteem” (you really are good) and “the power of positive thinking,” you could accomplish anything.
 As Schuller wrote: